v2ray/manual/en/configuration/transport.md

 * `dsSettings`: Domain socket transport configuration for current proxy.
 Effective only when the proxy uses domain socket transport.
 * `sockopt` (V2Ray 3.40+): Socket options
   * `mark`: An integer.
 If non-zero, the value will be set to outbound connections via socket option SO_MARK.
 Only apply on Linux and requires CAP_NET_ADMIN permission.
+  * `tcpFastOpen`: Whether or not to enable [TCP Fast Open](https://en.wikipedia.org/wiki/TCP_Fast_Open).
+When set to `true`, V2Ray enables TFO for current connection.
+When set to `false`, V2Ray disables TFO.
+If this entry doesn't exist, V2Ray uses default settings from operating system.
+    * Only apply on the following operating systems:
+      * Windows 10 (1604) or later
+      * Mac OS 10.11 / iOS 9 or later
+      * Linux 3.16 or later: Enabled by system default.
+    * Applicable for both inbound and outbound connections.

 ## Tips {#tips}